VPremiss/PACKAGE_LIVEWIRE_livewire-nonceable/README.md

   </div>
   ```

-And again, just to recap: we **cannot** work around not making the complexSearch method public because we need to call it from the only place where **Sanctum** allows API calls to its protected routes: the front-end...
+And again, just to recap: we **CANNOT** work around not making the complexSearch method public because we need to call it from the only place where **Sanctum** allows API calls to its protected routes: the front-end...

 ***If you found a better way to deal around this, please let us know in the [discussions](https://github.com/VPremiss/Livewire-Nonceable/discussions) section.***